 UK Company Information

-Although the example report shown for BA shows substantial financial data and company information, not all Full Company Reports will show as much.
-The amount of financial and company information is dependant on the information that a company files away at Companies House and this can be governed by various factors.
+Although the example report shown for British Airways shows substantial financial data and company information, not all Full Company Reports will show as much.
+The amount of financial and company information is dependent on the information that a company files away at Companies House and this can be governed by various factors.

 The State and Age of the Company

-Newly Incorporated – As the company has not filed much information at Companies House, there will be very little financial data.
+Newly Incorporated – As the company has not filed much UK company information at Companies House, there will be very little financial data.
 These companies may not be assigned a credit score or limit.

-Wind-Up or Liquidation – There will be very little or no financial data or company information.
+Wind-Up or Liquidation – There will be very little or no new financial data or UK company information.
 The company will not be assigned a credit score or limit.

 Type and Size of Company

 Sole Traders and Unincorporated Companies – These companies are not required to file any documents at Companies House.
 Therefore there is very little financial information available on these companies and maybe no credit limit or rating.